 11. Eric’s Vista Cruiser license marks the passage of time.
 Though the show was on nearly a decade, only 4 years of fictional time had passed.

-12. Mila Kunis’ heigh caused some framing issues.
+12. Mila Kunis’ height caused some framing issues.
 Kunis stands at a petite 5’4” to Laura Prepon’s 5’10”, therefore causing issues when filming scenes together.
-Kunis wore platform heels to make up the heigh difference.
+Kunis wore platform heels to make up the height difference.

 13. Jackie is the only character to call everyone by their first names.
 This was to show she was less laid-back then the other characters.

 14. Some of the cast members were not as close as their on-screen counterparts.
 Topher Grace and Laura Prepon were reportedly extremely close while filming, while Ashton Kutcher, Danny Masterson and Wilmer Valderrama had their own boys’ club.